GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 ![Screenshot](images/screenshot.png)

-- List all installed extensions.
+- Lists all installed extensions.
-- Display extension icons, names, and versions.
+- Displays extension icons, names, and versions.
-- Provide an "Uninstall" button for each extension.
+- Provides an **Uninstall** button for each extension.

 ## Installation